 There are many almond oil uses.
 Almond oil can be used to cook with.
 It is chock full of healthy fats that actually help to reduce cholesterol.
-But cooking with almond oil is certainly not the only way to use it.
+Cooking with almond oil is certainly not the only way to use it.

 For centuries, almond oil has been used medicinally.
 As mentioned, Ayurvedic practitioners have been using the oil for thousands of years as massage oil.
 The oil has been used to treat vascular problems such as spider and varicose veins as well as to treat liver ailments.

 Almond oil has been found to possess mild antioxidant properties and can be used topically to improve the skin.
-It is also an excellent emollient and can be used to treat dry skin.
-The oil also improves the texture and moisture absorption of hair as well as treating dandruff.
+It is an excellent emollient as well and can be used to treat dry skin.
+The oil improves the texture and moisture absorption of hair as well as treating dandruff.
 It also treats chapped lips and purportedly can heal scars and stretch marks.

 One caveat regarding the use of this oil on skin or hair is that it’s oily and can cause clogged pores or skin breakouts, so a little goes a long way.